Konstantin-Sur/Distribution-Aware-Active-Learning/README.md

 You are free to use, share, adapt, and build upon this document for research, educational, or commercial purposes.

 I welcome further research, experimentation, and discussion around this idea.
-If you use or reference this work, please provide clear attribution to the original author.
+If you use or reference this work, please provide attribution to this repo.